dimitargrozdanov2/Financial-Portfolio/README.md

 3. Update appsettings.json with your database connection string.

-Database will be created automatically.
+Database will be created automatically once the project is started.

 4. Start the backend:
 dotnet run or from Visual Studio